-Paros is a great Cycladic Island, full of fun nightlife and typical landscapes, but at a quarter of the price you’d pay in Mykonos or Santorini, so it is a great solo travel destination if you’re on a budget.
+Paros is a great Cycladic Island, full of the fun nightlife and typical landscapes, but at a quarter of the price you’d pay in Mykonos or Santorini, so it is a great solo travel destination if you’re on a budget.

 Solo Travel In The Dodecanese Islands

-Most of these islands have intriguing and interesting historical sites to visit, Venetian chapels, Medieval castles, Byzantine churches, and dozens of archaeological ruins.
+Most of these islands have intriguing and exciting historical sites to visit, Venetian chapels, Medieval castles, Byzantine churches, and dozens of archaeological ruins.
 And then, of course, the beaches, among the warmest and sunniest in all of Greece with more sunny days than anywhere else in the country.

 The largest island in the Dodecanese is Rhodes, with incredible opportunities for historical and cultural visits, impressive old towns, medieval castles, and stunning bays, some of them famous for water sports.

 Not far from Rhodes, the popular island of Kos is another destination for those into cultural activities, archaeological sites, superb museums, and discovery of the country’s ancient history.
-Besides, Kos is such a popular destination that you could think of as many accommodation opportunities, from refined luxury resorts to boutique hotels and more simple deals, including studios and small family-run hotels.
+Besides, Kos is such a popular destination that you could think of many accommodation opportunities, from refined luxury resorts to boutique hotels and more simple deals, including studios and small family-run hotels.

 General Tips For Solo Travel In Greece

-- Locals are hospitable and reliable, do not hesitate to ask for help, even in your own language when in need.
+- Locals are hospitable and reliable, do not hesitate to ask for help, even in your language when in need.

 - Join organized tours for excursions and cultural visits, it will allow you to make new friends, and you will also end up cutting costs.

-- More and more expats live in Greece than you imagine, especially on the bigger islands, so you won’t need to feel alone if you want to connect with people speaking your own language.
+- More and more expats live in Greece than you imagine, especially on the bigger islands, so you won’t need to feel alone if you want to connect with people speaking your language.
 However, English is spoken and understood almost everywhere; language won’t be a communication barrier.

 If you’re still worried about the language (Greek is a very different and challenging language to speak and understand), you can learn some useful words and phrases to make your life much easier.
 Although almost everyone speaks English in most parts of Greece, it is a nice touch to learn a few words, and locals appreciate it.
 So, here are some basic, practical, and straightforward words to know before your solo trip to Greece: